Chimera

 Chimera: of the mask, what is behind, and what is between.
 Chimera is born from the tension of two halves, a mask and what is behind, each unable to merge with the other, yet forced into an uneasy union.
 In that forced union emerges something grotesque, monstrous, unsettling, a creature of compromise, contradiction, and self-construction.

 I see the mask not merely as a barrier, but as a site of negotiation.
-Behind every mask lies desires and fears, what is hidden from others and perhaps even from oneself.
-But more compelling to me is the space between mask: the friction, the sliver of gap, where identity is not fixed but in flux.
-In that interstice, we see the unspoken decisions: what to show, what to conceal, where the boundaries are drawn, and why.
-Chimera explores the inner tension, the push and pull of selves.
-I hope to explore a place where identity is not singular, but layered.
+But more compelling to me is the space between the mask and what is behind, where identity is in flux.
+In there, we see the unspoken decisions: what to show, what to conceal, where the boundaries are drawn.
+I believe this gap is an insight into identity as a process.
+Chimera explores the tension, the push and pull of what is not yet a self.
+I hope to explore a place where identity is being built.

 What draws me to the myth of the chimera is the collision of the possible and the impossible: a creature born from discordant parts, allowed to exist by internal tensions, hovering at the edge of coherence.
 I see parallels between the myth of the chimera and the formation of identities.